alantes/RL-for-MSRs/README.md

 # RL-for-MSRs
-Supplementary codes and movies for "Adaptive actuation of magnetic soft robot using deep reinforcement learning".
+Supplementary code and movies for "Adaptive actuation of magnetic soft robot using deep reinforcement learning".
 Our work is based on [PyElastica](https://github.com/GazzolaLab/PyElastica) and [Elastica-RL-control](https://github.com/GazzolaLab/Elastica-RL-control).

 For detailed description on the cases please refer to our preprint (currently on [arXiv](https://arxiv.org/abs/2204.11475) and [ResearchGate](https://www.researchgate.net/publication/360187327_Adaptive_actuation_of_magnetic_soft_robots_using_deep_reinforcement_learning)).